ipfs-inactive/blog/content/post/083-improved-bitswap-with-netflix.md

 To find out which peers have the blocks that make up a file, a Bitswap node first sends a want for the root block CID to all the peers it is connected to.
 If the peers don’t have the block, the node queries the Distributed Hash Table ([DHT](https://docs.ipfs.io/guides/concepts/dht/)) to ask who has the root block.
 Any peers that respond with the root block are added to a session.
 From now on Bitswap only sends wants to peers in the session, so as not to flood the network with requests.

 The node sends out a want for each CID to several peers in the session in parallel, because not all peers will have all blocks.
-If the node starts receiving a lot of duplicate blocks, it sends a want for each CID to less peers.
+If the node starts receiving a lot of duplicate blocks, it sends a want for each CID to fewer peers.
 If the node gets timeouts waiting for blocks, it sends a want for each CID to more peers.
 In this way the node tries to maintain a high download speed without too many duplicate blocks.

 ## Bitswap improvements for p2p image distribution